tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 1. If you use feed-based input (unrecommended) and datapoints are large, data is likely to become the bottleneck.
 2. If you use queue-based input + DataFlow, always pay attention to the queue size statistics in training log.
 Ideally the input queue should be nearly full (default size is 50).
    __If the queue size is close to zero, data is the bottleneck.
 Otherwise, it's not.__

+   The size is by default printed after every epoch.
+Set `steps_per_epoch` to a smaller number (e.g. 100) to see this number earlier.
-3. If GPU utilization is low but queue is full.
-It's because of the graph.
+3. If GPU utilization is low but queue is full, the graph is inefficient.
-	Either there are some communication inefficiency or some ops you use are inefficient (e.g. CPU ops).
+   Either there are some communication inefficiency, or some ops in the graph are inefficient (e.g. CPU ops).
 Also make sure GPUs are not locked in P8 state.

 ## Benchmark the components

+Whatever benchmarks you're doing, never look at the speed of the first 50 iterations.
+Everything is slow at the beginning.

 1. Use `dataflow=FakeData(shapes, random=False)` to replace your original DataFlow by a constant DataFlow.
-	This will benchmark the graph without the possible overhead of DataFlow.
+	This will benchmark the graph, without the possible overhead of DataFlow.
 2. (usually not needed) Use `data=DummyConstantInput(shapes)` for training, so that the iterations only take data from a constant tensor.
 	No DataFlow is involved in this case.
 3. If you're using a TF-based input pipeline you wrote, you can simply run it in a loop and test its speed.
 4. Use `TestDataSpeed(mydf).start()` to benchmark your DataFlow.

 A benchmark will give you more precise information about which part you should improve.
-Note that you should only look at iteration speed after about 50 iterations, since everything is slow at the beginning.

 ## Investigate DataFlow

 Understand the [Efficient DataFlow](efficient-dataflow.html) tutorial, so you know what your DataFlow is doing.
-Then, make modifications and benchmark to understand which part is the bottleneck.
+Then, make modifications and benchmark to understand which part of dataflow is the bottleneck.
 Use [TestDataSpeed](../modules/dataflow.html#tensorpack.dataflow.TestDataSpeed).
 Do __NOT__ look at training speed when you benchmark a DataFlow.